Scaling evaluation systems for agentic platforms from prototype to prod

 My Journey from Prototype to Production

 To illustrate these concepts, I will share my experience with a simple agent I built, i-am-committed.
 It is a command-line application that produces conventional commit messages from git diffs.
-What started as an experiment to learn about these tools became a useful utility and an interesting thought experiment.
+What started as an experiment in vibe coding has became a useful utility and an interesting thought experiment.

 It's truly an agent because I've given the LLM tools and asked it to orchestrate them.
 It has the freedom to call git in multiple ways—not just diff, but examining logs and history to compose the correct commit message.
 A git commit message costs less than a cent, but keeping an eye on costs and understanding token usage became an important part of the experiment.